Stichting-MedMij/MedMij-R4-Images/guides/medmij-r4-image-availability-ig/Home/Technical-design.page.md

 - When encoding a DICOM UID (e.g. Study Instance UID) in an Identifier datatype, use the `.system` *urn:dicom:uid*, and prefix the `.value` with *urn:oid:* (in accordance with the [FHIR identifier registry](https://hl7.org/fhir/R4/identifier-registry.html)).

 ## Use cases
-The use cases in this IG are based as much as possible on the specifications described in the [BBS FHIR IG, section 5.3](https://informatiestandaarden.nictiz.nl/wiki/Bbs:V1_Alpha2_IG#MHD.2FWIA:_Mobile_access_to_Health_Documents_.2F_Web-based_Image_Access), namely IHE [MHD](https://wiki.ihe.net/index.php/Mobile_access_to_Health_Documents_(MHD)) and [WIA](https://wiki.ihe.net/index.php/Web-based_Image_Access).
+The use cases in this technical design are based as much as possible on the specifications described in the [BBS FHIR IG, section 5.3](https://informatiestandaarden.nictiz.nl/wiki/Bbs:V1_Alpha2_IG#MHD.2FWIA:_Mobile_access_to_Health_Documents_.2F_Web-based_Image_Access), namely IHE [MHD](https://wiki.ihe.net/index.php/Mobile_access_to_Health_Documents_(MHD)) and [WIA](https://wiki.ihe.net/index.php/Web-based_Image_Access).
 Note however, that QIDO-RS (which is mentioned in the WIA specification) is currently not in scope.

 ### Use case: Retrieve Image and Report in personal health environment
 The Nictiz BBS FHIR IG splits the transactions in different use cases, for reasons of convenience.
 Seen from the perspective of a patient using a PHR, retrieval of images and reports from a healthcare provider is a related activity performed in one action.
-Therefore, this IG bundles the BBS use cases as one.
+Therefore, this technical design bundles the BBS use cases as one.

 #### Query Timeline Data (MHD ITI-67)
 > Based on [Use case 3: Query Timeline Data (Raadplegen Tijdlijn Data)](https://informatiestandaarden.nictiz.nl/wiki/Bbs:V1_Alpha2_IG#Use_case_3:_Query_Timeline_Data_.28Raadplegen_Tijdlijn_Data.29_3) in the Nictiz BBS FHIR IG, see [ITI-67](https://profiles.ihe.net/ITI/MHD/ITI-67.html) for further details.